-In today’s blog post, we list
+In today’s blog post, we share our top recommendations for:

 - Wildcrafting tools that make harvesting and cultivation work a breeze